alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-03-06-why-erb-is-a-better-at-templating-than-jinja2.md

 |[MkDocs](http://www.mkdocs.org/)|2014|Static site generator|
 |[Sceptre](https://github.com/Sceptre/sceptre)|2017|Configuration management of CloudFormation|

 This is a short list, and I am sure there are many more.
-So it has found its way into many tools, mostly a result of Python's popularity.
+But it is used widely.

 ## Jinja language compared to ERB